idrinth-thalui/core/dialogue/about/idrinthFollowerDialogueVampirismTopic.md

-# What do you think about Vampires?
+# What do you think of Vampires?

 - The thirst is strong, but you can live with it.
 - Like everything else, it's a two-edged blade.